William Winston Seaton

-William Winston Seaton (January 11, 1785 – June 16, 1866) was an American journalist and the thirteenth Mayor of Washington, D.C.
+William Winston Seaton (January 11, 1785 – June 16, 1866) was an American journalist and the thirteenth mayor of Washington, D.C.

 Life

-He was born in King William County, Virginia.
-From 1812 until 1860 he was, with his brother-in-law Joseph Gales, proprietor of the National Intelligencer at Washington, D.C.
+William Winston Seaton was born in King William County, Virginia.
+His mother's maiden name was Winston and was a cousin of Patrick Henry.
+He studied under Reverend James Ogilvie at an academy in Richmond.
+At the age of 18, he became an assistant editor for a paper in Richmond.
+He was an editor for the Petersburg Republican and then purchased the North Carolina Journal based in Halifax.
+After Raleigh became the state capital, he became connected with the Raleigh Register and its editor Joseph Gales Sr. In 1812, he moved to Washington, D.C., and joined with his brother-in-law Joseph Gales, proprietor of the National Intelligencer at Washington, D.C..
 From 1812 until 1820 the two were the only reporters of congressional proceedings.
 Their Annals of Congress, Debates and Proceedings in the Congress of the United States from 3 March 1798, till 27 May 1824 (42 volumes, 1834–1856), and their Register of Debates in Congress from 1824 till 1837 (29 volumes, 1827–37) are sources of the utmost importance on the history of the times.
+After the death of Gales in 1860, he was sole manager and editor of the National Intelligencer.

 In 1809, he married Sarah Weston Gales (1790–1863), the daughter of newspaper publisher Joseph Gales Sr. and novelist Winifred Gales.
 Sarah spoke French and Spanish, and did occasional work for the National Intelligencer as a translator; they had 11 children.